ericjwdchen/ericjwdchen.github.io/bookshelf.md

 ## 2017

+- **Why Time Flies: A Mostly Scientific Investigation** by Alan Burdick <span class="primary-color">★</span>

+   This book is certainly an enjoyable read.
+I finished it in about a month with on-and-off reading.
+If it's not evident, this book is mainly about the brain—about two-thirds neuroscience, one-third philosophy.
+I would've preferred more philosophy than neuroscience, but the presentation of both topics is accessible and interesting.

 - **If the Universe Is Teeming with Aliens ...
 WHERE IS EVERYBODY?** by Stephen Webb <span class="primary-color">★</span>

    When thinking about the Fermi Paradox, the uncertain and unknowable nature of the paradox can make the discussion very esoteric.
 But Stephen Webb describes solutions to the Fermi Paradox in a totally accessible manner.
 I think it's an example of the best kind of science writing that doesn't over simplify for the wow factor, but that gives a thorough yet accessible treatment of the topic.